SergiuPintilei/upload-file-local-storage/README.md

 ### `npm run e2e`

 Launches cypress test runner.
 In the opened app, click on "E2E Testing" and then click on "Chrome" and then click on "Start E2E Testing in Chrome".
 Click on each item in specs to run it.
+You need to have `npm start` in another terminal.

 ### `npm run build`